Karanxa/Bug-Bounty-Wordlists/README.md

 # Bug-Bounty-Wordlists
 A repository that includes all the important wordlists used while bug hunting.

-Note : Standard Wordlists will be uploaded shortly, kindly bear with it.
+Wordlists will be updated on weekly basis.

+And you are welcome to contribute in this project and upload your own wordlists.
+Highly Appreactiable.